LucasDelfino92/morrowindsharp/mw#.md

 Makes the game treat skill increases from quests as if there were raised via normal means, solving numerous problems with how the game treats these skill increases.

 [**Skill Increase GMST Fix**](https://www.nexusmods.com/morrowind/mods/48029)
-Fixes several engine bugs related to GMSTs used when raising skills via NPC training and skill books.
+Fixes several engines related to GMSTs used when raising skills via NPC training and skill books.

 [**Better Scamps**](https://www.nexusmods.com/morrowind/mods/48008)
 Fixes the Scamp mesh, reducing distortion, seams, and other UV errors.